Cheezcuits/MarioCS50/README.md

 # MarioCS50
-The 1st problem set in the CS50 from Harvard.
+This is 1st problem set in the CS50 from Harvard.